What is the Meaning of COME IN?

 |past participle:||COME IN|

 Note: Many phrasal verbs have more than one definition.
-DEFINITION #1 is for the online course below.
+Not all the definitions are shown here.